-While any of those may be true, these steps are the foundation.
-They’ll improve your odds of better sleep every single night.
+However, these steps are the foundation — they’ll improve your odds of better sleep every single night.

-Get these variables right, and give yourself a fighting chance at great sleep that you can rely on, that will restore your health night after night.
+Get these variables right — and give yourself a fighting chance at reliable, restorative sleep that will improve your health, night after night.

 Light is the primary driver of the circadian rhythm.

 Light boosts the metabolism, heals wounds, improves digestion — and biologically deepens sleep.

 Nothing on earth improves melatonin in the human brain like bright sunlight.
 Clear heat lamps can be an excellent supplement bright light on: